memogarcia/OpenStack/services/openstack/neutron/README.md

 ## Network configuration

-Chose one network configuration to deploy on your environment
+Chose one network configuration for your environment:

 ### Provider networks